Leadership team

 Director of Finance and Corporate Services

-As Director of Finance and Corporate Services, Jan has strategic responsibility for Glasgow Life’s Finance; HR; Infrastructure; Business and Strategy; Procurement and Development and Retail teams.
-Her role also extends to overseeing governance and equalities.
-Jan is also Glasgow Life’s Company Secretary.
+As Director of Finance and Corporate Services, Jan has strategic responsibility for Glasgow Life’s Finance; HR; Infrastructure; Business and Strategy; Procurement; Development and Retail teams.
+She is also Glasgow Life’s Company Secretary and her role includes overseeing governance and equalities.

-Alongside the grant funding we receive from Glasgow City Council, we generate income from our cultural and sporting services which, together with our fundraising income, is re-invested in programmes and activities to support our charitable mission.
+Alongside the grant funding Glasgow Life receives from Glasgow City Council, we generate income from our cultural and sporting services.
+Together with our fundraising income, this is reinvested in programmes and activities to support our charitable mission.

-Jan’s role helps us to continue to provide experiences and events across the city, many of which are free, to enrich and enhance Glasgow’s communities.
+Jan’s role helps Glasgow Life to continue to provide experiences and events across the city, many of which are free, that enrich and enhance Glasgow’s communities.

 • Andrew Olney